elynch78/Metro-Express/README.md

 ### Wiring

 ### Reflection

+The code I grabbed was originally from user gventr04 on github.
+At first I had my wiring wrong because the OUT was put in an Analog Input instead of a Digital input.
+You CANNOT let the + or L outputs touch OUT or (-).
+You should connect the + and L outputs by either soldering or using tape or a metal clip to put them together.
+I had them soldered together which is the easiest in my opinion.

 Make an account with your google ID at [tinkercad.com](https://www.tinkercad.com/learn/circuits), and use "TinkerCad Circuits to make a wiring diagram."
 It's really easy!